mfem/mfem/miniapps/tribol/README.md

-Given the elasticity stiffness matrix and the gap constraint and constraint derivatives from Tribol, the miniapp will form and solve a linear system of equations for updated displacements and pressures.
+Given the elasticity stiffness matrix and the gap constraint and constraint derivatives from Tribol, the miniapp will form and solve a linear system of equations for updated displacements and contact pressures.
 Finally, it will verify force equilibrium and that the gap constraints are satisfied and save output in VisIt format.